 Nicole and I rode together while Matt and Peter flew up the mountain.
 Nicole probably wanted to go with them but was a good trooper and stayed with me.

-After our safe descent of the Peyresourde, my group didn’t want to return the route we came — up and over the Azet again.
+After our safe descent of the Peyresourde, my group didn’t want to return the route we came — that is, up and over the Azet again.
 So we took the valley road back to Arreau and St. Lary.
 On our way into St. Lary, I went ahead solo through town and climbed partially back up the Azet to take pictures.

-I finished the day with probably the most miles (74) and vertical feet of climbing (9600) of anyone in the group today.
+I finished the day with the most miles (74) and vertical feet of climbing (9600) of anyone in the group today.
 It was a great day on the bike.

 We began our day with a beautiful breakfast spread at the Mercure Sensoria de Saint-Lary-Soulan.
-One field up for the day, we rolled out of the hotel for seven miles and then began an absolutely gorgeous climb up the Col d’ Aspin.
+Once fueled up for the day, we rolled out of the hotel for seven miles and then began an absolutely gorgeous climb up the Col d’ Aspin.
 It was quite chilly at the start here in the Pyrenees and many riders wore arm warmers and or jackets.

 The excitement was great.
 Yesterday it was I can’t believe that I am (finally) riding in France.
 And today it’s we’re going to see an actual stage of the Tour de France.
 And, of course, ride in France.
 Climb a major mountain.
+Or two.

-We rolled out as a group and stayed together for the first 10 km to the town of Arreau which is where we started yesterday.
+We rolled out as a group and stayed together for the first 10 km to the town of Arreau, where we started yesterday.
 I noticed that Rich McCrea had dropped off the back to adjust his bike or clothing and I dropped back to pace him back up.
 Of course, it wasn’t necessary but he appreciated it.

 In Arreau we turned onto the climb of the Col d’Aspin.
-The climb was 7.3 miles long (11.8 km @ 6.5%) but not as steep as the climb yesterday up the Pla d’ Adet (8.8%).
-When it is a steep climb like yesterday’s up Pla d’Adet, I do not want to stop for any reason but keep my heart rate elevated.
+The climb was 7.3 miles long (11.8 km @ 6.5%) but not as steep as the climb yesterday up the Pla d’Adet (8.8%).
+When it is a steep climb like yesterday’s climb up Pla d’Adet, I do not want to stop for any reason but keep my heart rate elevated.
 This is training for Mount Washington, after all.

 But on this climb the scenery was spectacular and the grades, at times, were not that difficult so I pulled over 2-3 times to take photos.
 It was also like a Reston Bike Lane group ride where I am often called the Ambassador for Cycling by calling out “Morning!” to everyone we pass.
 Today was no exception.
-“Bon jour!”
-“Bon jour!”
-And I was usually greeted with “Bon jour!” until one young man was beside me and spoke English.
+“Bonjour!”
+“Bonjour!”
+And I was usually greeted with “Bonjour!” until one young man was beside me and spoke English.

 We started talking and I found out (1) he is from England (2) his dad is from the U.S., (3) his mother is from France; and (4) his grandparents have a summer place in St. Lary which is where he, and we, are staying.
 Actually, Adrian Register, has dual citizenship, U.S. and French.
 Mostly me, but much of the group adopted him on our ride today.
-He rode with us up both climbs and we were able to get him to join our viewing.
-And he returned home with us as well.
-Meeting him will be one of my highlights of this Tour.
-One of our group even asked me if he was my son.
+He rode with us up both climbs and we got him to join our viewing.

-The descent down the west side of the Col d’Aspin was great but there were no signs warning the sharpness of the blind curves ahead.
-They could be sweeping curves or hairpins.
+The descent down the west side of the Col d’Aspin was great but there were no road signs warning the sharpness of the blind curves ahead.
+They could be sweeping curves or hairpin curves.
 The roads were hard to read and, like yesterday, I came away with an appreciation for how fast the pros descend and the risks they take.

 We continued our descent until we reached the village of Saint-Marie-de-Campman at which point we began the climb up the Col du Tourmalet.
 It was crowded here with lots of cyclists, presumably about to climb the Tourmalet.
 Or maybe this was their viewing location.

 Saint-Marie-de-Campman is a weird little town.
-Many residents have these almost-creepy lifesize dolls or mannequins in their windows or on their porch.
+Many residents have these almost-creepy lifesize dolls or mannequins in their windows or on their porches.

 And then we began the 16.9 km climb (10.5 miles).
-This was longer, much longer, that the Aspin, and about the same steepness (actually 7.4% average).
+This was longer, much longer, than the Aspin, and about the same steepness (actually 7.4% average).
 Much like the Aspin, stopping shouldn’t have been an option except the scenery demanded photos.
 It was so beautiful.

 At a bridge overlooking a waterfall and crystal clear stream, we stopped for pictures and met a newlywed couple from Cincinnati, on a bike trip.
 Dennis McDonald went down to the stream to fill his water bottles.
-And he filled the bottle of our guide, Dave Edwards, who in turned, filled my bottle.
+And he filled the bottle of our guide, Dave Edwards, who in turn, filled my bottle.

-Better than water from the Laurel Mountains in Rolling Rock Beer, we were told we can drink from any stream pouring down off the mountains.
+Better than water from the Laurel Mountains in Rolling Rock Beer, we were told we could drink from any stream pouring down off the mountains.
 Having contracted an E.Coli infection last year, I probably should have known better than to drink the water, but I did.
 And it was great!

 Ignoring my climbing instincts of never looking up, lest I be mentally defeated, I enjoyed looking for the summit which seemed so far away.
 It was far away.
 Adrian and I discussed what we were seeing and eventually decided we could see a snow shed with a number of campers lined up.
 And we were right.

 Just before the snow shed a number of cyclists had stopped.
-To our right we could see why.
+To our right, we could see why.
 The view to the valley jumped out and demanded that we stop and take a picture.
 It was both beautiful and intimidating realizing that we had just climbed so far up the Tourmalet.

 We continued the climb to the ski village of LaMongie.
 There, Trek Travel had rented out a restaurant which would be our viewing location.
 We could choose either the rooftop view or street level.
 Or both.